 - C. sativa subsp. sativa var. spontanea – e.g. wild-type populations from regions such as eastern Europe and eastern North America.

 But leaves matter here too.
 Cannabis has compound leaves.
 Like other crops with compound leaves, such as the carrot or alfalfa, cultivated Cannabis has large leaves, whereas its wild-type populations have small leaves.
-By large leaves we mean those with a large surface area, whether caused by leaflets that are long or broad or both.
+Large leaves here means those with a large surface area, whether caused by leaflets that are long or broad or both.
 These characteristics are adaptive.
-Outside of cultivation, small leaves and narrow leaflets have survival value.
+Large leaves with wide leaflets photosynthesize more efficiently.
+By contrast, small leaves and narrow leaflets have survival value outside of cultivation.
 They’re hardy traits.
 Evidence suggests, for example, that narrow leaflet width can hinder grazing by insects.
-By contrast, large leaves with wide leaflets photosynthesize more efficiently.

 The significance of large or small leaves relates to whether we can or should formally classify so-called “Indicas” and “Sativas”.
 Formal classification involves using Latinized names.
 Close to all formal biological classification is applied to wild (i.e., undomesticated) organisms.
 But Indicas and Sativas are cultigens in the narrow sense of groups that are distinguishable by attributes that have been differentially selected by humans.
 Hillig and Clarke refer to them as “Broad Leaf Drug” (BLD) and “Narrow Leaf Drug” (NLD) biotypes (the accurate term here would be leaflet, not leaf).
 Small uses “Cannabis Group Narcotic, THC/CBD Balanced” and “Cannabis Group Narcotic, THC Predominant”.
 Leaving aside whether these categories have value, there’s nothing wrong per se with labelling these two types of “marijuana” cultigen using informal (i.e., non-Latinized) nomenclature.
 The problem arises when attempts are made to recognize them formally as taxonomic groups (i.e., “taxa” such as species, subspecies, varieties).
 The two proposed taxa Cannabis indica subsp. afghanica and Cannabis indica subsp. indica ignore traditions and theories of how variants of domesticated creatures such as Cannabis should be classified.